Midsumma Carnival

 Partners

 With over 180 stalls including pop-up bars, two large food zones, free giveaways, and multiple queer-friendly community groups and business stalls for you to visit, there's bound to be something for everyone.
 There's even a parade for your dog, with awesome prizes up for grabs!
-Or you can try your hand at Auslan beside the Rainbow Expression stall or enjoy Auslan Storytime with the kids in the Families Tent.

 Fancy a picnic?
 Bring your friends and family to one of our grass pavilions surrounding the stages to enjoy Carnival’s entertainment!
 Our talented artists will leave you in awe with a variety of singers, drag artists, DJs, performers, and even an opportunity to show off your own talents with our Lip Sync Limelight competition!